arez/arez/docs/dependency_injection.md

 ---

 Arez components provide several different mechanisms for integrating into dependency injection frameworks.
-The two dependency injection frameworks that have seen the most use testing are [Dagger2](https://google.github.io/dagger) and [GIN](https://code.google.com/archive/p/google-gin/).
+The two dependency injection frameworks that have seen the most use are [Dagger2](https://google.github.io/dagger) and [GIN](https://code.google.com/archive/p/google-gin/).
 This is due to Arez being primarily used within a web browser context.